Skip to main content

 Multilingual content introduced a real typographic design problem.
 Korean, English, and Romanized Korean have different character shapes, different line-height requirements, and different conventions for "readable at body size."
 Korean Hangul is square-block script that needs more vertical breathing room than Latin characters.
 I settled on three stacked text blocks with clear label hierarchy (Korean first, Romanized below it in a slightly lighter weight, English translation last) with enough line-height in each block that the scripts don't feel compressed against each other.

 The "similar songs" feature scores by audio feature proximity rather than collaborative filtering.
 That was partly a constraint (with 473 songs and no actual user play data, collaborative filtering has nothing to train on) and partly a design choice.
 Audio feature similarity is objective and already interesting.
 The result is that recommendations sometimes surface obscure deep cuts that share an energy profile with a more popular track.
-That's a more genuinely useful discovery feature than "other people who liked this also liked that," which tends to just return other popular songs.
+That's more useful than "other people who liked this also liked that," which usually just returns other popular songs.

 No client.
 No deadline.
 Just obsession.